ovh/docs/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/guide.en-us.md

 > Important: Assuming that your PCI project is added to your [vRack](https://docs.ovh.com/us/en/public-cloud/public-cloud-vrack/).

 We are using the OVHcloud API to create the private network.
-For this tutorial, whe are using the two regions GRA9 and GRA11.
+For this tutorial, we are using the two regions GRA9 and GRA11.

 with data inside the **data-pvnw.json** file: